Banana Pudding Tiramisu with Caramel

 How To Make Banana Pudding Tiramisu

-- Pop it into the fridge and let it set for about 6 hours.
-Patience is key!
+- Chill: Pop it into the fridge and let it set for about 6 hours.

-- Once set, drizzle the rest of the caramel sauce, top with fresh banana slices, and dig in!
+- Add bananas and serve: Once it’s set up, drizzle the rest of the caramel sauce, top with fresh banana slices, and serve.

 Commonly Asked Questions